-Eight research collaborations between the University of Waterloo and institutions around the world will receive funding to collaborate on projects ranging from quantum experiments and gravitational physics to living architecture.
+Ten research collaborations between the University of Waterloo and institutions around the world will receive funding to collaborate on projects ranging from environmental sustainability and the threat of water insecurity to flood damage reduction.

-International Research Partnerships Grants are internal seed grants meant to further Waterloo researchers’ global collaborations with leading research institutions.
-Since 2011, 134 projects have been funded totalling $1.9 million that garnered $2.9 million in matching cash contributions and subsequently generated over $18 million in new grants awarded to Waterloo researchers.
-These projects have also resulted in 58 new innovations, four patents and five startups.
-Aimed at developing new and existing international research collaborations for Waterloo researchers, the program awards funding twice a year.
-Applications for the next round of International Research Partnership Grants are due November 1, 2018.
+These projects have also resulted in over 100 new innovations, six patents, and five startups.
+Aimed at developing new and existing international research collaborations for Waterloo researchers, funding is awarded twice a year.
+Applications for the next round of International Research Partnership Grants are due November 1, 2019.

 Newly funded collaborations: